Aeziren/Aeziren/README.md

 # Hi!
 I'm Miguel 👋

-Hello, my name is Miguel, I'm a web developer and software engineering student pursuing my first job opportunity on the field.
+Hello, my name is Miguel, I'm a web developer and software engineering student pursuing my first job opportunity in the field.

 ## Projects 👨‍💻